mochacinno-dev/Graphica/docs/getting-started/installation.md

 ## Verify tkinter Installation

-Graphica uses tkinter, which is included with most Python installations.
+CocoaGUI uses tkinter, which is included with most Python installations.
 To verify you have it:

 ```python
 python -m tkinter